Titanfall 2 Multiplayer Technical Test 1 – A Disappointment

 Things They Should Change

-ll right.
-I have a good number of things I think that they need to change and make better before we have the official release of Titanfall 2
+All right.
+I have a good number of things I think that they need to change and make better before we have the official release of Titanfall 2.
+However, we do have another multiplayer tech test this weekend, so maybe some of this will be addressed by then; who knows.

 Something else that is terrible is the new “battery” system.
 This is plaguing both the Rodeo mechanic and depriving titans of their shield.
 Titans spawning without their shield is terrible and makes them easy pray for pilots and other titans.
 Titans are supposed to be these big, hulking death machines and I was not afraid of them at all during the game because they seldom appeared and were easy to take down when they did.
 Titans need to come in with a shield, and they need to be able to regain their shield automatically like in previous games.